Kimgabe/Kimgabe.github.io-old/docs/personal_study/visualization/index.md

 ---

 {% for post in site.posts %}
-  {% if (post.categories contains 'sql' or post.categories contains 'visualization' or post.categories contains 'matplotlib' or post.categories contains 'seaborn' or post.categories contains 'folium') and post.highlight != false %}
+  {% if (post.categories contains 'visualization' or post.categories contains 'matplotlib' or post.categories contains 'seaborn' or post.categories contains 'folium') and post.highlight != false %}
     - [{{ post.title }}]({{ post.url }})
   {% endif %}
 {% endfor %}